cleolibrary/CLEO-Redux/using-fxt.md

 Text.PrintHelp('MY_KEY') // this displays "Text from FXT file" again
 ```

 A private FXT storage is not supported in San Andreas: The Definitive Edition.
-Each script there modifies one single shared FXT storage (which is different from the FXT files anyway, so temporary shadowing of the static content is still possible).
+Each script there modifies the global FXT storage.
 This behavior may change in the future.

 Custom text can be constructed dynamically, e.g.: